PEXANE2/azure-docs.tr-tr/articles/cognitive-services/LUIS/luis-reference-prebuilt-datetimev2.md

 * * *

-## <a name="time-resolution-example"></a>Zaman çözümleme örneği
+## <a name="time-resolution-example"></a>Zaman çözümlemesi örneği

-Aşağıdaki söylenişi ve bunun kısmen JSON yanıtı aşağıda gösterilmiştir.
+Aşağıdaki söyleyiş ve kısmi JSON yanıtı aşağıda gösterilmiştir.

 `8am`